 - 2 teaspoons salt

 - 2 cups milk

-In the bowl of an electric mixer fitted with a paddle attachment, mix the flour, yeast, sugar, salt, and baking soda together.
+- In the bowl of an electric mixer fitted with a paddle attachment, mix 3 cups of flour, yeast, sugar, salt, and baking soda together.

 - In a small saucepan over low to medium heat, warm up milk and water to very warm, between 120-120 degrees.

 - Add to flour mixture and combine well.

 - Change paddle attachment to dough hook and gradually add remaining 3 cups of flour to this.

 - Divide dough in half and place each into the prepared loaf pans.
 Cover with a towel and place in a warm spot to rise for 1 1/2 hours.

 - Preheat oven to 400 degrees, and place pans in oven for 25 minutes.

 - Immediately remove loaves from pan and place on wire rack to cool.